-ARTICLE IX AMENDMENTS
+AMENDMENTS

-These Bylaws may be altered, amended or repealed and new Bylaws may be adopted by obtaining (a) the affirmative vote of a majority of the Board of Directors at any regular or special meeting of the Board of Directors, if a notice setting forth the terms of the proposal has been given in accordance with the notice requirements for special meetings, and (b) the written approval of the changes or amendments by the University President.
-In the event that a proposed change is not accepted by the University President, the University Board shall consider and vote upon a change proposed by the Corporation following an opportunity for a written and oral presentation to the University Board by the Corporation.
-Amendments to these Bylaws take effect only after they have been approved by both the Corporation Board of Directors and by the University President or the University Board.
+These Bylaws may be altered, amended or repealed and new Bylaws may be adopted by obtaining (a) the affirmative vote of a majority of the Academy Board at any regular or special meeting of the Academy Board, if a notice setting forth the terms of the proposal has been given in accordance with the notice requirements for such meetings, and (b) the written approval of the changes or amendments by the University President or his designee.
+In the event that a proposed change is not accepted by the University President or his designee, the University Board shall consider and vote upon a change proposed by the Corporation following an opportunity for a written and oral presentation to the University Board by the Corporation.
+Amendments to these Bylaws take effect only after they have been approved by both the Corporation's Academy Board and by the University Board or its designee.